 You should also watch out for a few common diseases, including damping-off, mosaic virus, blight, leaf spots, mildew, and rot.

-To help prevent these diseases, practice crop rotation and look into natural disease control measures to control them naturally.
+To help prevent these diseases, practice crop rotation and explore natural plant disease control measures.

 Look for sweet peppers that are brightly colored and slightly firm when lightly squeezed.

 If the pepper is still green (and not fully ripened), you can wait until it turns red, orange, yellow, or purple.
-However, some farmers harvest bell peppers when they still have their green color.
+However, some farmers harvest bell peppers when they are still green.

 However, firmness and color are important indicators of ripeness.
 Remove the fruit from the plant using a sharp knife or scissors.